Battle of the Philippine Sea: Japanese raids

-The third raid, consisting of 47 aircraft, came in from the north.
+A third raid, consisting of 47 aircraft, came in from the north.
 It was intercepted by 40 fighters at 13:00, while 50 mi out from the task force.
 Seven Japanese aircraft were shot down.
-A few broke through and made an ineffective attack on the Enterprise group.
+A few broke through and made an ineffective attack on Task Group 58.4.
 Many others did not press home their attacks.
 This raid therefore suffered less than the others, and 40 of its aircraft managed to return to their carriers.

-The fourth Japanese raid was launched between 11:00 and 11:30, but pilots had been given an incorrect position for the U.S. fleet and could not locate it.
-They then broke into two loose groups and turned for Guam and Rota to refuel.
+A fourth Japanese raid was launched between 11:00 and 11:30, but pilots had been given an incorrect position for the U.S. fleet and could not locate it.
+They broke into two loose groups and turned for Guam and Rota to refuel.
 One group flying toward Rota stumbled upon Montgomery's task group.
 Eighteen aircraft joined battle with American fighters and lost half their number.
-A smaller group of nine Japanese dive bombers of this force evaded U.S. aircraft and attacked Wasp and Bunker Hill, but scored no hits.
-Eight were shot down.
+A smaller group of nine Japanese dive bombers of this force evaded U.S. aircraft and attacked Wasp and Bunker Hill but scored no hits; eight were shot down.
 The larger group of Japanese aircraft had flown to Guam and were intercepted over Orote Field by 27 Hellcats while landing.
-Thirty of the forty-nine Japanese aircraft were shot down and the rest were damaged beyond repair.
+Thirty of the forty-nine Japanese aircraft were shot down, and the rest were damaged beyond repair.
 Aboard the Lexington afterward, a pilot was heard to remark "Hell, this is like an old-time turkey shoot!"

 Including the continued aerial slaughter over Orote Field, Japanese losses exceeded 350 planes on the first day of battle.
-About thirty American planes were lost, and there was little damage to American ships; even the damaged South Dakota was able to remain in formation to continue her anti-aircraft duties.
+About 30 American planes were lost, and there was little damage to American ships; even the damaged South Dakota was able to remain in formation to continue her anti-aircraft duties.

-Most of the Japanese pilots who successfully evaded the U.S. fighter screens were the small number of seasoned veterans who had survived the six-month Japanese advance early in the Pacific War, the Battle of Midway and the Guadalcanal Campaign.

 Submarine attacks

 Throughout the day, American scout aircraft had been unable to locate the Japanese fleet.
-However, two American submarines had already spotted Ozawa's carriers early that morning, and were about to provide important assistance to the Fast Carrier Task Force.
+However, two American submarines had already spotted Ozawa's carriers early that morning and were about to provide important assistance to the Fast Carrier Task Force.